juanmirod/juanmirod.github.io/_fiction/2025-11-26-real-democracy.markdown

 ## Act Five: The Attack

 The forum traffic looked normal.
-That was the first warning sign—it looked _too_ normal.
+It looked _too_ normal.

 Aya had been tracking patterns for months, and she knew what organic engagement looked like.
 It had rhythms, clusters, weird spikes when someone said something controversial.
 This was smooth.
 Perfectly distributed.
 Like white noise.